Proudly Serving Colorado Springs and South Denver

 Know where the stopcock is

-Every homeowner should know where their water main, also known as the stopcock, is located.
+Homeowners should know where their water main, the stopcock, is located.
 This valve controls the water supply for your entire home.
-If a pipe bursts or a faucet begins to leak uncontrollably, knowing where and how to shut off your water main can prevent further leakage and potential water damage.
+Knowing where and how to shut off your water main can prevent further leakage and potential water damage if a pipe burst or a faucet begins to leak uncontrollably.
 Especially if you plan to leave your home for an extended period, ensuring your water main is switched off can save you from returning to a flooded house.

 Water pressure that’s too high can strain your pipes, potentially leading to leaks or even bursts.
-To monitor your home’s water pressure, you can use a water pressure gauge from a local hardware store.
-If your water pressure reading exceeds 100 psi, you should consider installing a pressure regulator.
-This device will decrease the water pressure from the main water line that enters your home to a safer level, helping to preserve your pipes’ integrity.
+You can use a water pressure gauge from a local hardware store to monitor your home’s water pressure.
+Consider installing a pressure regulator if your water pressure reading exceeds 100 psi.
+This device will decrease the water pressure from the main water line that enters your home to a safer level, helping to preserve the integrity of your pipes.

-Your water bill can also serve as an early warning system for potential water damage.
+Your water bill can also be an early warning system for potential water damage.
 Keep an eye out for any sudden or unexplained spikes in your bill.
-An unusually high water bill could be a sign of a leaky faucet, a broken pipe, or even a continuously running water-cooled AC unit.
-By regularly monitoring your water bill, you can catch and address these issues early before they escalate into severe water damage.
+An unusually high water bill could indicate a leaky faucet, a broken pipe, or a continuously running water-cooled AC unit.
+Regularly monitoring your water bill can catch and address these issues early before they escalate into severe water damage.

 Understanding your home’s water system is the first line of defense against water damage.
-By knowing where your stopcock is, monitoring your water pressure, and watching for unusual increases in your water bill, you can prevent water damage and keep your home safe and dry.
+Knowing where your stopcock is, monitoring your water pressure, and watching for unusual increases in your water bill can prevent water damage and keep your home safe and dry.

 Regularly Inspect Your Home

-Prevention is better than cure – a saying that holds true when it comes to protecting your home from water damage.
-Regular inspections can help you spot potential problems early, giving you the chance to address them before they escalate into serious issues.
+Prevention is better than cure – a saying that holds when protecting your home from water damage.
+Regular inspections can help you spot potential problems early, allowing you to address them before they escalate into serious issues.

 Check Hoses, Faucets, Showers, and Tubs